 About California Southern Law School

-Founded in 1971, California Southern Law School is the oldest law school in the County of Riverside.
-It confers the professional degree of Juris Doctor.
+Founded in 1971, California Southern Law School was the oldest law school in the County of Riverside when it closed in 2020.
+It conferred the professional degree of Juris Doctor.

 California Southern Law School was founded in 1971 by Dean Elwood M. Rich, then a Riverside County Superior Court judge.
 Judge Rich taught Torts at a Riverside law school that closed earlier that year.
 So he began a research project to find a way to help those first year students complete the legal education that they had invested themselves in and decided to open a law school.
 And so in July of that year Citrus Belt Law School was founded, and opened it’s doors to law students that Fall; located in the basement of the Security Pacific Bank building.